and the 'Trouble' with Point of View

-All over Europe, physicians were offended that anyone would actually suggest that a DOCTOR could cause such death and suffering.
+All over Europe, physicians were offended that anyone would actually suggest that a 'DOCTOR' could cause such death and suffering.
 After all, these were professional men who stood at the very pinnacle of Western Science and certainly could not be guilty of the repeated and ongoing murder of hundreds of thousands of women due to ignorance on their part.
-They had dedicated themselves to the saving of lives.
-They strongly condemned anyone who inferred this was not so and would not consider even any 'facts' that undermined this assumption.
+They had dedicated themselves to the saving of lives and strongly condemned anyone who inferred this was not so.
+The doctors would not even consider any 'facts' that undermined this assumption.

 When we look back at this, we may ask ourselves, how could these doctors have been so stupid?
 Looking back, we could say that these doctors were ‘murderers.’
 Not, purposefully, but, because of their willful and arrogant ignorance.
-They showed themselves to be more committed to their own status and social standing, than to truth. . . even finding out the truth.
-They were not genuinely investigating the facts and performed a literal dis-service to the very people they were supposed to serve.
-They directly contributed to the avoidable deaths of thousands of people.
-Remember, they did this in the face of overwhelming evidence to the contrary.
+They showed themselves to be more committed to their own status and social standing, than to truth . . . even finding out the truth.
+They were not genuinely investigating the facts and thus they performed literal harm to the very people they were supposed to serve as they directly contributed to the avoidable deaths of thousands of people.
+Remember, they committed this 'crime' in the face of overwhelming evidence to the contrary.

-In spite of all his documented facts and positive results, Semmelweis’ findings were criticized and dismissed.
+In spite of all his documented facts and overt positive results, Semmelweis’ findings were criticized and dismissed.
 He was hounded out of his position at his hospital and eventually out of Vienna.
-Nearly every doctor in the field of medicine and all over Europe took an antagonistic position towards the ‘facts’ of Semmelweis’ discoveries.
-While each physician voiced his resistance in a different way, based on a wide range of reasons, it all came down to one thing – how they felt about his findings.
-I say, ‘felt,’ because obviously, if they had put his suggestions into actual practice, if they had tested them, Semmelweis would have been proved right.
+Nearly every doctor in the field of medicine and all over Europe took an antagonistic position towards the ‘facts’ of Semmelweis’ discoveries and while each physician voiced his resistance in a different way, and based their position on a wide range of reasons, it all came down to one thing – how they felt about his findings.
+I say, ‘felt,’ because obviously, if they had put his suggestions into actual practice, if they had tested them, Semmelweis would have been proven right.

 Most doctors simply went along with what other professionals were saying about Semmelweis.
 Each was afraid of opposing the herd.
-Obviously, not only did they dismiss the findings of Semmelweis, nearly every single one of them refused to test it himself.
-It was not until 30 years later, when Louis Pasteur discovered bacteria and proposed the ‘germ theory of disease’ that Semmelweis was shown to be correct.
-Sadly, to this day in history books, the curing of puerperal fever is accredited to Pasteur and not to Semmelweis and this whole terrible chapter is hardly remembered.
+Obviously, not only did they dismiss the findings of Semmelweis, nearly every single one of them refused to test them himself.
+It was not until 30 years later, after Louis Pasteur discovered bacteria, the pathology of the puerperal fever as showing bacteria in the blood, and proposed the ‘germ theory of disease’, that Semmelweis was shown to be correct.
+Sadly, to this day in history books, the curing of puerperal fever is accredited to Pasteur and not to Semmelweis and this whole terrible and confusing chapter of stubborn ignorance, death and suffering is hardly remembered.